Dyke, Lincolnshire

 Dyke is a village in the South Kesteven district of Lincolnshire, England.
-It is situated less than 1 mi east from the A15 road, and approximately 1 mile north-east from Bourne.
+It is situated less than 1 mi east from the A15 road (England), and approximately 1 mile north-east from Bourne.
 Dyke is within Bourne civil parish.

 The name Dyke arises from its lying on Car Dyke, a once much larger Roman ditch, which runs along the western edge of The Fens.
 The section of Car Dyke between Dyke and Bourne is a scheduled ancient monument.